carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 Open Science invites all researchers to share their work, data and research components openly so that others can read, reuse, reproduce, build upon and share them.
 Particularly in computational research and software development projects, open source practices are widely promoted.
 Unfortunately, making research components open doesn’t always mean that they can be easily discovered by everyone, can be reproduced and built upon by others or everyone will know how to use them.
-Applying open and inclusive principles to Open Science requires time, intention, resources and collaboration, which can be overwhelming for many (see [Ten arguments against Open Science that you can win](https://www.software.ac.uk/blog/2020-12-17-ten-arguments-against-open-science-you-can-win)).
+Applying open and inclusive principles to open science and reproducible research requires time, intention, resources and collaboration, which can be overwhelming for many (see [Ten arguments against Open Science that you can win](https://www.software.ac.uk/blog/2020-12-17-ten-arguments-against-open-science-you-can-win)).

-However, by normalising day-to-day research practices with open science principles, we can ensure that your team members build a habit to open their work for others in the team, ask for regular feedback, get attributed for their work and enjoy the process of collaboration.
+However, by normalising the use of research best practices on a day-to-day basis, you can ensure that everyone has a chance to build habits around opening their work for others in the team, asking for regular feedback, getting attributed for their work and enjoying the process of collaboration.

+Open doesn't mean sharing everything, but making it 'as open as possible and as closed as necessary'.
+Your research can still be reproducible without all parts necessarily being open.
+Research projects that use sensitive data should be more careful and follow research data management plans closely (discussed in the next chapter).

 ### Important Reasons for Practicing Openness